discoverygarden/bcelndora/docs/devops.md

 The configurations in this directory are used by multiple services by being symlinked.

-`affinity.yaml` is required all services that contain compute resources(everything other than secrets).
+`affinity.yaml` is required by all services that contain compute resources(everything other than secrets).
 It is used to select the correct node for a site to run on.